Where Families can Fish in Toronto and the GTA

 There are so many opportunities to fish in the GTA!
 Surrounded by water, kids can drop a line in myriad waterfront towns, beaches, local piers, boats, and parks.
 We've rounded up a few family-friendly fishing venues and events around the Greater Toronto Area where you can test your skills for hooking the catch of the day.

 Here's are spots to fish and fishing events taking place this summer!

 Learn to Fish - Family Fishing at Heart Lake Conservation Area

-This summer, Heart Lake Conservation area is hosting a Learn to Fish program.
+This summer, Heart Lake Conservation area is hosting a Free Learn to Fish program.
 This is a great opportunity to learn everything you need to know on having a safe and fun fishing experience.
 Over a two hour session, you will learn about fishing in Ontario and you might even catch one yourself.
-The program will help you get started; whether you want to take up a new hobby or help your children or grandchildren catch their first fish.
 All equipment is provided and it is free to participate.
 Admission fees to enter the conservation area do apply and advanced registration is required.
 Sessions run rain or shine, however they are subject to cancellation so check website for availability.
-Click here for the July schedule and click here for the August/September schedule.
+Click here to book a date.

 This two day catch and release Laregemouth Bass derby is hosted by the Friends of Island Lake as a fundraiser for Island Lake Conservation Area.
-The tournament will take place on Saturday, July 14 from 7:00 a.m. to 3:00 p.m. and Sunday, July 15 from 7:00 a.m. to 3:00 p.m., with an after-party starting from 3:00 pm to 8:00 pm.
+The tournament will take place on July 13 and 14, 2019 with an after-party starting from 3:00 pm to 8:00 pm.
 The park opens at 5:30am each day.
 Many prizes are available.
 Daily admission and boat launch is included in registration fees.
-More info
+More

 City Fishing in Toronto and the GTA